ernest-bruce/human-internet/humanity/humanity.md

 an introduction of one entity to another through a third entity that both parties trust

 [entity_introduction]: #entity_introduction "introduction of one entity to another through a third entity that both parties trust"

+### Hedy
+the main digital organism that lives in human·internet devices; it is charged with responding to device owner queries and tasks

+[Hedy]: #hedy "main digital organism that lives in human·internet devices to respond to device owner queries and tasks"

 ### human_internet